BJP-GU/MDes-TDF/Parsons-TDF-Journal.md

 As the train gets closer, the the tracks will build on eachother -- creating a sense of urgency or presence for the listener -- indicating that they need to catch the train.

 ### Prototyping our BART idea (10/23-24)
+#### Initial Prototyping:

+Initially, we prototyped our BART idea by connecting up to the BART API and transmitting the information (Train time-to-arrival) to the onboard Neo Pixel; Red = 20+ mins away, Green = 0 Mins away).
+We used the neo-pixel to prove out the solution, as it was an easy low-investment way to validate our concept.

+Our prototype idea proved to be very effective, proving that we could use the BART API data to achieve our high-level objective.

+#### Implementing a Sound Solution
+In concept, it seemed relatively easy to implement a sound output based on our BART API data -- however this was not the case.
+We found that there were significant limitations in terms of what we can play through the ESP32 i.e, we can't play more than one file at a time.
+We met multiple times with Sudhu to explore solution options using the ESP32 as our micro-controller -- ultimately we decided to use a sound library in Arduino called Mozzi.

+### Implementing the BART API w/ the Mozzi Sound Solution
+#### 10/26: Designing the Mozzi Sound

+#### 10/27-30: Connecting the Speaker, Amp, and Building the Enclosure